chrrasmussen/RIOFuzzyTime/README.md

 Calculates the time since/to a given NSDate.
 E.g. 30 minutes ago, yesterday or 2 months from now.

 The goal for this library is to support multiple languages.
-As of today it only supports English, but a Norwegian translation is planned.
+As of today it only supports English and Norwegian.
+If you can help, please contact me.

 ## Installation